polkadot-fellows/RFCs/text/0166-snowbridge-emergency-pause-pallet.md

 ### Resuming the bridge

 Resume is the symmetric inverse of the halt.
-Resuming the bridge and resolution of the halt deposit are separate extrinsics, to allow granular control over the shape of the recovery.
-The Fellowship will likely bundle the two concerns in a single whitelisted caller proposal (e.g. resume + slash), but in some cases, the specific scenario might require a longer halted bridge state.
-In that case, the halting account may be refunded, but the bridge should not be resumed yet.
+Both resuming the bridge and resolving the halt deposit are done through OpenGov referenda.
+The whitelisted caller track should be used, where the decision still rests with OpenGov.
+Resume and the deposit resolution are separate extrinsics, so OpenGov can bundle them in a single referendum (e.g. resume + slash) or, where a scenario needs a longer halted state, refund the caller without resuming yet.

-It was considered to have the bridge auto resume after a set duration in case the Technical Fellowship should be unavailable for an extended time.
-The counter argument is that if the Technical Fellowship is unavailable, Polkadot would likely have bigger problems than resuming Snowbridge, and so it was removed from this spec.
+It was considered to have the bridge auto resume after a set duration, as a fallback if the resolution authority were unavailable.
+With OpenGov as that authority there is no separate body that can be unavailable, it is the base governance layer, so a stuck halt would only coincide with much larger Polkadot problems.
+Along with the idea to not add unnecessary complexity, auto-resume was therefore removed from this spec.

 The resume extrinsic should do the inverse of all the operations expressed in the previous section, and set the pallet state to `Normal`.
 While the async calls execute, the bridge might actually be in `Halted` still, but since this is short in duration (1-2 mins) the temporary inconsistency is allowable.

 ### Releasing or slashing the deposit

-The pallet should add two extrinsics to resolve the halting deposit - `slash` and `refund`.
-Slashing the deposit should send the deposit to Treasury on Asset Hub.
-Refunding the deposit should release the funds back to the sender.
-It might be worthwhile to capture a bounded text reason, to capture the reason behind the slash or refund onchain.
+The pallet should add two extrinsics to resolve the halting deposit, `slash` and `refund`, both voted on by OpenGov.
+Slashing the deposit should send it to Treasury on Asset Hub.
+Refunding the deposit should release the funds back to the caller.
+It might be worthwhile to capture a bounded text reason on-chain behind the slash or refund.

 ### Threat model coverage